RetroPie/RetroPie-Docs/docs/Amiga.md

 - `.hdf`, `.hdz` for hdd images.
 Note that hdd images require WHDLoad to be set up, see below.
 - `.m3u` for multiple disk images.
 Note that these have special requirements, see below.

-Note that `.lha` files are not supported.
+_Note that `.lha` files are not supported._

-When passing a disk image, a hdd image or a m3u file as parameter the core will generate a temporary `.uae` configuration file in RetroArch saves directory and use it to automatically launch the game.
+When passing a disk image, a hdd image or a m3u file as parameter the core will generate a temporary `puae_libretro.uae` configuration file in RetroArch saves directory and use it to automatically launch the game.

 #### Configuration
 To generate the temporary `.uae` configuration file the core will use the core options configured in RetroArch.